|

 films that are processed in C41 chemistry can be successfully printed on

-Kodak Endura Professional paper with a completely neutral rich tonal
+our Professional photo papers with a neutral rich tonal

 result.
 About Photolab